 Avoid if allergic or hypersensitive to vitamin D or any of its components.
 Vitamin D is generally well tolerated in recommended doses.
 Doses higher than recommended may cause toxic effects.
 Individuals with overactive thyroid, kidney disease, sarcoidosis, tuberculosis, or histoplasmosis are at a higher risk of experiencing toxic effects.
 Vitamin D is generally considered safe for pregnant women.
 It may be necessary to give infants vitamin D supplements along with breast milk.
 The recommended intake of vitamin D for normal infants, children, and adolescents is 200 IU daily.

-Aloe vera: Early evidence suggests that extracts from aloe in a hydrophilic cream may be an effective treatment of psoriasis vulgaris.
-Additional research is needed in this area before a strong recommendation can be made.
+Aloe vera: Early evidence suggests that extracts from aloe in a cream or lotion may be an effective treatment for psoriasis vulgaris and seborrheic dermatitis when applied to the skin.
+Further study is needed in this area before a conclusion can be made.

 Avoid if allergic to aloe or other plants of the Liliaceae family (garlic, onions, tulips).
 Do not inject aloe into the skin.
 Do not apply to open surgical wounds or pressure ulcers.
 Patients should not take aloe by mouth if they have diarrhea, bowel blockage, intestinal diseases, bloody stools, hepatitis, a history of irregular heartbeat (arrhythmia), electrolyte imbalances, diabetes, heart disease, or kidney disease.
 Avoid taking by mouth if pregnant or breastfeeding.

-Acupuncture: Further research is needed to determine whether acupuncture can effective treat skin disorders such as hives (itchy, red welts that form on the skin).
+Acupuncture: Acupuncture plus point-injection has been found beneficial for obstinate urticaria (rash), although more research is needed to confirm these findings.
+Further research is also needed to determine whether acupuncture can effectively treat skin disorders such as hives (itchy, red welts that form on the skin).

 Needles must be sterile in order to avoid disease transmission.
-Avoid with heart valve disease, infections, bleeding disorders or with drugs that increase the risk of bleeding (anticoagulants), medical conditions of unknown origin, and neurological disorders.
+Avoid with valvular heart disease, infections, bleeding disorders or with drugs that increase the risk of bleeding (anticoagulants), medical conditions of unknown origin, neurological disorders.
 Avoid on areas that have received radiation therapy and during pregnancy.
 Use cautiously with pulmonary disease (like asthma or emphysema).
-Use cautiously in elderly or medically compromised patients, diabetics, or with history of seizures.
+Use cautiously in elderly or medically compromised patients, diabetics or with history of seizures.
 Avoid electroacupuncture with arrhythmia (irregular heartbeat) or in patients with pacemakers.

-Agrimony: It remains unclear whether agrimony can effectively treat skin disorders and rashes.
-Further research is needed to determine if the herb is safe and effective.
+Agrimony: It remains unclear whether agrimony can effectively treat cutaneous disorders and rashes.
+Further research is needed to determine if agrimony is safe and effective.

 Avoid if allergic or hypersensitive to agrimony or its related species.
 When used as recommended, agrimony is considered to be safe.
 Avoid with bleeding disorders, kidney or liver disease, or diabetes.
 Use cautiously with drugs that lower blood pressure.